Warwick RI, Nursing Home Abuse LawyerContact for a free consultation

 Nursing home abuse differs from neglect in that neglect is concerned with what action is not taken that negatively impacts a nursing home resident.
 Abuse is concerned with action that is taken that harms a resident.
 It is unthinkable that an elderly resident in a care facility could be intentionally harmed but it happens, and more often than we’d like to think.
 Nursing home abuse takes different forms and all are against the law and reprehensible.
 A facility that allows abuse of a resident needs to be held accountable for their actions.
 Victims of nursing home abuse deserve full and complete financial compensation for their injuries.

 Physical Abuse includes hitting, slapping, punching, shoving, grabbing, hitting with an object, unnecessary restraint.
-Nursing home physical abuse against a senior is likely to cause injury and sometimes leads to death.
+Nursing home physical abuse against a senior is likely to cause injury and sometimes results in wrongful death.

 Symptoms or Signs of Nursing Home Physical Abuse